ni/nimi-python/docs/nidcpower/class.rst

-        .. note:: This property is not supported by all devices.
-Refer to the Supported Properties by Device topic for information about supported devices.
+        .. note:: This property is not supported on all devices.
+For more information about supported devices, search ni.com for Supported Properties by Device.
 Devices that do not support this property behave as if this property were set to :py:data:`~nidcpower.PowerAllocationMode.DISABLED`.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.